ucoruh/ce204-object-oriented-programming/docs/syllabus/syllabus.md

 ## A.Course Description

+This course introduces advanced programming skills with a focus on object-oriented programming and design fundamentals using a high-level language such as Java.
+Object-oriented programming is the process of integrating software components into a large-scale software architecture.
+After learning the fundamentals of coding, this approach to software development is the next logical step, allowing for large-scale programs.
+The course focuses on understanding and applying object-oriented concepts such as classes, objects, data abstraction, methods, method overloading, inheritance, and polymorphism.
-This course continues the *CE103 Algorithms and Programming I* course.
-This course taught programming skills in Algorithms and Programming I course met.
-This course taught programming skills in Algorithms and Programming I with common problems and their solution algorithms.
-This lecture is about analyzing and understanding how algorithms work for common issues.
-The class will be based on expertise sharing and guiding students to find learning methods and practice for algorithm and programming topics.
-By making programming applications and projects in the courses, the learning process will be strengthened by practicing rather than theory.
+The class will be built around sharing expertise and guiding students to find learning methods and practice for object-oriented programming topics.
+Making programming applications and projects in the courses will strengthen the learning process by putting theory into practice.

 ---